codemod-com/docs/docs/cli/advanced-usage.md

 ### `--dryRun`

 The `--dryRun` option can be used to switch to dry run mode.
-Dry running codemods helps you see the changes the codemod will do without affecting the project files.
+Dry running codemods helps you see the changes the codemod will make without affecting the project files.

 :::tip
-Dry running codemods requires specifying the output directory to which the codemod's changes will be written.
+Dry-running codemods requires specifying the output directory to which the codemod's changes will be written.
 You can do this by using the `--outputDirectoryPath` option.
 :::

 This option uses the following format: